Value Institute Learning Center Faculty

 Nicole began her career at Northwestern Memorial Hospital in Chicago, Illinois as an Administrative Fellow.
 During her fellowship, she completed her Lean Six Sigma Greenbelt training and certification.
 Nicole then managed the patient billing call center, patient registration, and prior authorization departments for the Northwestern Medical Faculty Foundation’s physician organization.
 Continued interest in performance improvement work led her to take a Senior Consultant role in Performance Improvement at the University of Minnesota Physicians and then the Director of Operational Excellence role at United Hospital in Saint Paul, Minnesota, where she provided performance improvement consultation and expertise for the hospital’s senior leadership team.

-Nicole received her B.A. in Chemistry and Violin Performance from Emory University and her MHA in Healthcare Administration from the University of Minnesota’s School of Public Health.
+Nicole received her BA in Chemistry and Violin Performance from Emory University and her MHA in Healthcare Administration from the University of Minnesota’s School of Public Health.

 Nicole received her Lean Six Sigma Blackbelt training from Thayer School of Engineering at Dartmouth College and her Lean Six Sigma Blackbelt certification from The Value Institute at DHMC.
 Nicole completed her Lean Six Sigma Master Blackbelt with The Ohio State University Fisher College of Business and Moresteam.
 Nicole is also a Certified Professional in Healthcare Quality (CPHQ) from the National Association of Healthcare Quality (NAHQ).